L Prize: PAR38 and 21st Century Lamp Competitions

-Current L-Prize Competition
+2021 L-Prize Competition

 The goal of the new L-Prize is to spur development of next-generation LED lighting systems for commercial buildings.
 Challenging technical requirements put in place by DOE are intended to stimulate creative approaches that would raise the bar for efficacy, quality of light, connectivity, and life cycle environmental impact.
 In addition to technical innovation, the L-Prize encourages entrants to address diversity, equity, and inclusion (DEI) in the business practice, the supply chain, or other areas where they can effect change through the core business model and operations.
 The current L-Prize seeks interoperable lighting systems that demonstrate exceptional achievement in all areas.

 The current L-Prize has three distinct phases, and competitors can enter any or all phases.

 Concept Phase

 The L-Prize Concept Phase invited innovative concept proposals documenting a luminaire and lighting system of the future.
 The Concept Phase completed in February 2022, with four winners announced by Energy Secretary Jennifer Granholm: